andwn/marsdev/README.md

 # Marsdev

-Cross platform Mega Drive / 32X toolchain and Makefile abuse.
+Cross-platform Mega Drive / 32X toolchain and Makefile abuse.

 ## Installation

 Follow the [Installation Guide](doc/install.md) to get started.

-Marsdev is split into several targets so you can build just the parts you need.
+Marsdev is split into several targets, so you can build just the parts you need.
 For more information about each of them, read the [Target Reference](doc/targets.md).